-The cocktail meatballs are well seasoned and have a nice soft texture.
+The baked chicken meatballs are well seasoned and have a nice soft texture.
 Kids would love them.
 And, of course, they could be used in other dishes like spaghetti and meatballs as well.
 They don’t come out perfectly round as the mixture is on the wetter side.
 If you add some breadcrumbs, however, you can probably get them to stay round while cooking if you prefer them that way.
 Personally, I think the slightly odd shape gives them charm and makes them look homemade, but hey, do what you have to do.

 The sauce has bold flavors and can be made as spicy as you like or not at all.
 The bourbon is optional.